Owen Wilson: 1994–1999: Early films and breakthrough

-2000s
+2000–2006: Film stardom

 Wilson starred in the 2000 comedy action film Shanghai Noon alongside Jackie Chan.
 The film grossed nearly $100 million worldwide.
 His fame continued to rise after starring alongside Ben Stiller and Will Ferrell in the 2001 film Zoolander.
 Gene Hackman reportedly took notice of Wilson's performance in Shanghai Noon and recommended the actor to co-star in the 2001 action film Behind Enemy Lines.
 Also in 2001, Wilson and Anderson collaborated on their third film, The Royal Tenenbaums, a financial and critical success.
 The film earned the writing team an Academy Award nomination for Best Original Screenplay.

 Wilson returned to the buddy-comedy genre in 2002 with the action comedy I Spy, co-starring Eddie Murphy.
 The big-screen remake of the same-named television series did not perform well at the box office.
 He made a cameo appearance in the Girl Skateboards video Yeah Right! in 2003.
 He then reunited with Chan to make Shanghai Knights (2003), and co-starred in the film remake of the 1970s television series Starsky & Hutch (2004).
 Due to his busy schedule as an actor and an ongoing sinus condition, Wilson was unavailable to collaborate on the script for Wes Anderson's fourth feature film, The Life Aquatic with Steve Zissou.
 The 2004 film was ultimately co-written by filmmaker Noah Baumbach.
 However, Wilson did star in the film as Bill Murray's would-be son, Ned Plimpton; it was a role written specifically for him.
 In 2004, he and his brother Luke played the Wright brothers in the 2004 film Around the World in 80 Days.
 Wilson is said to be attached to a sequel to Shanghai Knights, marking his third collaboration with Jackie Chan.

-Wilson partnered with Vince Vaughn in the 2005 comedy film Wedding Crashers, which grossed over $200 million in the US alone.
+Wilson partnered with Vince Vaughn in the 2005 comedy film Wedding Crashers, which grossed over $200 million in the United States alone.
 Also in 2005, Owen collaborated with his brothers in The Wendell Baker Story, written by Luke and directed by Luke and Andrew.
 In 2006, Wilson voiced Lightning McQueen in the Disney/Pixar film Cars, starred in You, Me and Dupree with Kate Hudson, and appeared with Stiller in Night at the Museum as cowboy Jedediah.

-Wilson has starred with Ben Stiller in twelve films, including The Cable Guy (1996), Permanent Midnight (1998), Meet the Parents (2000), Zoolander (2001), The Royal Tenenbaums (2001), Starsky & Hutch (2004), Meet the Fockers (2004), Night at the Museum (2006), and the sequels Night at the Museum 2: Battle of the Smithsonian (2009), Little Fockers (2010), Night at the Museum: Secret of the Tomb (2014) and Zoolander 2 (2016).
+During this time, Wilson gained a reputation for frequently exclaiming "Wow!" in his roles, becoming something of a meme, as well as his trademark.